Frequently Asked Questions

 You can earn a secondary income doing code reviews in your spare time (as long as you ace our qualifying code challenge - be warned though, our bar is set pretty high).
-To see what you can earn check out our pricing here.
+We pay £25 per 30 minute review.

-You can be fast tracked for some amazing software engineering roles (if you pass our qualifying code challenge), whether your are looking for office based roles or want to work as a remote developer travelling the world as a digital nomad.
+You can be fast tracked for some amazing software engineering roles (if you pass our qualifying code challenge), whether you are looking for an office based role, you want to work as part of a distributed team or as a developer travelling the world as a digital nomad.

 You can benchmark your skills against a global developer community.
 All our reviews are carried out by amazingly talented engineers and the feedback you get is pretty awesome.

 What type of roles do you have posted on the platform?

 How do I take peer review code challenge to try out for the review team?

 First you have to complete some Express Code Challenges.
 These are the multiple choice challenges created by our expert team of reviewers and members of the community who have a high enough rating to become an author.
 Score well in the Express Challenges to unlock your qualifying Peer Review challenge.